 Colm has worked in a variety of clinical settings including musculoskeletal practices, MS Ireland and Sports teams.
 He worked for 6 years with Munster Rugby in Elite Rugby Union in Ireland and Europe.

 Within Physiotherapy he has a particular interest in Hip injuries and Gym based rehabilitation for people returning to sport/post-surgery.

 Colm moved to Physiotec in 2017 to further his experience and using his experience in Elite Rugby to help implement gym based rehabilitation programs in the clinic.
 A lifelong Learner, Colm is constantly keen to learn and work at a high level and regularly completes up to date professional development.
 He is currently completing a Masters in Sports Physiotherapy from the University of Queensland.

 Outside of Physiotherapy, Colm is a keen sportsman having played Gaelic Football and Hurling at club level.
 He also loves to play the guitar and banjo.

 Megan completed her post graduate Physiotherapy Masters degree at the University of Sydney and has an undergraduate Bachelor degree in Health and Exercise Science from the University of New South Wales.

 Megan’s primary interest area is within Women’s Health and she treats a variety of conditions including pelvic floor weakness and stress/urge incontinence for women of all ages, as well as pre and post-natal women.
 She has undergone extra training in this field and has presented to community groups regarding Women’s Health issues.
-Megan is also passionate about restoring optimal movement and function for areas surrounding the hip and pelvis, as well as with running injuries.
+Megan is also passionate about restoring optimal movement and function for areas surrounding the hip and pelvis, as well as with running injuries and Hypermobility.